xinshuzou/xinshuzou92.github.io/_pages/about.md

 I am proficient in the operation of equipment utilized in the characterization of structures and properties in my research, including STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, FIB, and the analysis of TEM, STEM, and SEM images of nanomaterials.
 I am skilled in integrating the understanding of nanomaterials' properties with their nanostructure at the atomic level.

 My current research interests include the development and evaluation of anti-hydrate and anti-icing surfaces with both deposition-suppressing and super-low adhesion properties.
-I have published more than 16 co-authored papers in international journals.
+I've co-authored more than 16 papers in international journals.

 # 🔥 News